The EU designates Iran's Revolutionary Guard as a terrorist group

 The expansion of the blacklist

 The vast majority of Revolutionary Guard leaders are already included on the EU's so-called blacklist.
-This means that their economic assets in European territory are frozen, they are banned from traveling to member states, and they cannot contribute funds.
-In practice, these are sanctions very similar to those that would result from designating the Iranian regime's repressive arm as a terrorist group.
-Beyond the Revolutionary Guard, European foreign ministers meeting this Thursday in Brussels also announced their intention to add 21 individuals and entities of the Iranian regime to the blacklist for human rights violations, and another ten individuals for having assisted the Vladimir Putin regime from Iran.
+This means that any economic assets they hold in Europe are frozen, they are banned from traveling to member states, and they cannot contribute funds.
+In practice, these sanctions are very similar to those involved in designating the Iranian regime's repressive arm as a terrorist group.
+Beyond the Revolutionary Guard, European foreign ministers meeting this Thursday in Brussels also added 21 individuals and entities of the Iranian regime to the EU blacklist for human rights violations, and another ten individuals for having assisted the Vladimir Putin regime from Iran.
 In this case, according to diplomatic sources, there seems to be unanimity and, therefore, less doubt that it will ultimately be approved by the EU Foreign Affairs Council.